royllo/tade/README.md

-# A docker-compose file to build and run LND and Taro
+# Taproot Assets docker environment (Running lnd tapd with a docker-compose)

 ## Goals

-For a newcomer, setting up taro is not easy! lots of steps are required (Build Lnd, create wallet, setup neutrino, build taro, set certificate paths, set macaroons...) and if, like me, you are developing on top of Taro (calling its API, getting data...), you don't want to lose too much time on things like that.
+For a newcomer, setting up tapd to play with Taproot Assets is not easy!

+Lots of steps are required (Build Lnd, create wallet, setup neutrino, build tapd, certificate paths, set macaroons...) and if, like me, you are developing things using Taproot Assets (calling its API, getting data...), you don't want to lose too much time on things like that.

 With this project, with only one command, you start an LND node (with a configured and unlocked wallet) and Taro (with RPC called enabled).

-You can focus on your project and not on the infrastructure.
+You can focus on your project.

+## How it works

+This project uses docker-compose to start two containers:
+- **lnd** : LND node with a configured and unlocked wallet.
+- **tapd** : Taproot Assets daemon with RPC enabled.

 ## Run